 In his 1964 Nobel Peace Prize acceptance speech, Dr. King said, “I have the audacity to believe that peoples everywhere can have three meals a day for their bodies, education and culture for their minds, and dignity, equality and freedom for their spirits.
 I believe that what self-centered men have torn down men other-centered can build up.”

-And, an “other-centered” purpose is the essence of a purpose-driven life, which involves leveraging our greatest talents, expertise and passion in service of others.
+And, being “other-centered” is the essence of a purpose-driven life, which involves leveraging our greatest talents, expertise and passion in service of others.
 This is Dr. King’s call-to-action to us when he says, “I believe that what self-centered men have torn down men other-centered can build up.”

-About the Author: After an award-winning PR & Marketing career and co-founding three agencies, Patrice Tanaka started Joyful Planet, working with individuals and organizations to discover and actively live their purpose and unleash greater success, fulfillment and joy in their personal lives, in their workplaces and in their communities.
+About the Author: After an award-winning PR & Marketing career and co-founding three agencies, Patrice Tanaka started Joyful Planet, working with individuals and organizations to discover and actively live their purpose and unleash greater success, fulfillment and joy in their personal lives, workplaces, and communities.
+Joyful Planet is Patrice’s vision of 7.9 billion people living their purpose and leveraging their talent, expertise and passion in service of others.
 Life and organizational purpose are the subjects of Patrice’s best-selling books, Beat the Curve and Performance360.
-Patrice has been honored by PRWeek (Hall of Fame inductee), PRSA Foundation (Paladin Award), PRSA (“Paul M. Lund Award for Public Service”), among others.
+She has been honored by PRWeek (Hall of Fame inductee), PRSA Foundation (Paladin Award), PRSA (Paul M. Lund Award for Public Service), New York Women in Communications (Matrix Award), among others.
+Patrice is on the executive board of the Diversity Action Alliance, a PR industry-wide coalition of 15 influential organizations committed to action on diversity, equity and inclusion.
 Reach Patrice via LinkedIn, Twitter, Facebook and Instagram.